Renée Schwarzenbach-Wille: Early life and education

-Biography
+Life

-Renée Schwarzenbach was the daughter of Swiss General Ulrich Wille and Countess Clara von Bismarck.
 Her father was head of the Swiss army during World War I. In 1904 she married Alfred Schwarzenbach, a wealthy businessman in the silk industry.
 They had five children.
 She had affairs with women and was likely bisexual, which her husband tolerated.

-She was a passionate horsewoman, photographer (which she first became interested in at the age of 14) and music-lover — in particular of Wagner.
+She was a passionate horsewoman, photographer (which she first became interested in at the age of 14) and music-lover – in particular of Wagner.
+After her marriage she chronicled the family life on their Bocken Estate in Horgen near Lake Zürich in a detailed photographic diary.
+At her death she had filled 64 photo-albums, containing approx. 10,000 photos in total.